meatball133/crystal/exercises/practice/leap/.approaches/introduction.md

 For more information, check the [case approach][approach-case].

-## Approach: Using `Proc`s
+## Approach: Using rules

-Using `Proc`s is a great way to create reusable logic which makes so you can build things like block programming system and in general makes for an interesting solution.
+Using rules is a great way to create reusable logic which makes so you can build things like block programming system and in general makes for an interesting solution.
+This solution uses `Proc` to create a rule system.

 ```crystal
 module Year